AdobeDocs/experience-platform.en/help/destinations/catalog/analytics/gainsight-px.md

 To help you better understand how and when you should use the *Gainsight PX* destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.

-### Use case #1 {#use-case-1}

-*Targeting In-App Engagements:*
+### Targeting In-App Engagements {#targeting-in-app-engagements}

-*A SaaS company wants to engage their customers via an in-application guide constructed on Gainsight PX.
-An audience to receive this engagement has been built on Adobe Experience Platform and the Gainsight PX destination will consume the audience and make it available within the Gainsight PX environment.*
+A SaaS company wants to engage their customers via an in-application guide constructed on Gainsight PX.
+An audience to receive this engagement has been built on Adobe Experience Platform and the Gainsight PX destination will consume the audience and make it available within the Gainsight PX environment.

 ## Prerequisites {#prerequisites}

 * Contact the [!DNL Gainsight] support team and request the activation of external segment features for your subscription.
-* Generate an OAuth Secret value for your PX subscription, using the Generate New Secret button at the bottom of the [Company Details page] (https://app.aptrinsic.com/settings/subscription)
+* Generate an OAuth Secret value for your PX subscription, using the Generate New Secret button at the bottom of the [Company Details page](https://app.aptrinsic.com/settings/subscription)
 ![Company Details screen in Gainsight PX showing the Generate New Secret button](../../assets/catalog/analytics/gainsight_px/generate_oauth_secret.png)

 ## Supported identities {#supported-identities}

-*Gainsight PX* supports the activation of identities described in the table below.
+Gainsight PX supports the activation of identities described in the table below.
 Learn more about [identities](/help/identity-service/namespaces.md).

 | Target Identity |Description| Considerations                                                                                                                                                                                                                                                                         |
 |---|---|---|